New Yanmar Engines power Aussie Built Tourist Ferries in Mexico

 “The electronic management systems with the Yanmar 6AYEM-GT engines is a good match for the advanced systems at the helm.
 The Mexico ferries have joystick controls at both the helm and wing stations.”

-It takes Aluminium Marine around 6 months to build a ferry of this class, so to roll a pair down the slipway just a few weeks apart is testimony to the production capacity and capability of the shipwrights at Aluminium Marine.
+It takes Aluminium Marine around 6 months to build a ferry of this class, so to roll a pair down the slipway just a few weeks apart is a testimony to the production capacity and capability of the shipwrights at Aluminium Marine.
 With a high degree of fit out including passenger seating for 300, bathrooms, crew facilities, hospitality station, air con systems and CCTV systems the quality of design and construction to come from this Brisbane based shipyard is truly world class.

 “We’re very proud of our ferries and Yanmar makes a significant contribution to the success of our product,” concluded Steve Cordingley.